carolinaplescia/carolinaplescia.github.io/_research/FWF compromise.md

 ---

 In October 2018 I started an Hertha Firnberg project founded by the Austrian Science Fund (FWF) on voters' reactions to coalition compromises.
-In this project, I pursue two major goals.
+In this project, completed in August 2024, I pursued two major goals.
-First, I aim to develop a comprehensive theoretical framework that, while taking into account the heterogeneity of voters and coalition agreements, examines both the specific and diffuse consequences that government compromises have on voters in European democracies.
-Second, I will empirically test my theoretical expectations using existing survey data and novel survey experiments.
+First, to develop a comprehensive theoretical framework that, while taking into account the heterogeneity of voters and coalition agreements, examines both the specific and diffuse consequences that government compromises have on voters in European democracies.
+Second, to empirically test theoretical expectations using existing survey data and novel survey experiments.
 To this end, survey evidence is coupled with an original content analysis of coalition compromises that takes into account not only the policy and ideological orientation of coalition agreements but also the use of nonpartisan experts and transparency in negotiation deliberations that are likely to have important electoral ramifications.

 The project addresses the following research questions:
 1. which coalition compromises are more likely to be accepted by voters?